 Neil Peters, strategic programme manager at Samaritans, added: “Suicide is a complex issue so, to tackle it, we had to have a more complex response.
 We know that we can’t tackle it as individual organisations, so this is a great example of how we all can come together and tackle a difficult and complex issue together.”

-The Rail Manager of the Year category was sponsored by eye safety specialists Bollé Safety.
+The Rail Safety Person of the Year category was sponsored by eye safety specialists Bollé Safety.